Central Florida Presbytery PCUSA

 Form 1C

 • The potential inquirer meets with the CPM, accompanied by the her or his pastor, session liaison, and spouse/fiancée (if applicable).
 The CPM votes whether or not to enroll the person as an Inquirer.
 If the CPM votes to enroll the Inquirer, CPM liaison to the Inquirer is also appointed and goals for the upcoming year will be established.
-The action to enroll the person as an inquirer is reported to the Presbytery at its next meeting.
+The CPM will provide the inquirer, theological institution (if not a graduate), and the endorsing session, with the following documents post-consultation: Form 2A and Form 2C

 Proudly powered by Weebly